djezzzl/database_consistency/README.md

 We fail if the following conditions are satisfied:
 - there is an unique index that consists only from columns for the current one.

+### MissingNotNullConstraintChecker

+This checker identifies tables with missing not-null constraint on a foreign key that is required in the model.

 ## Example

 ```